hamza5862/LazyBoy/README.md

 >how to install

--#h1for Windows
+#h1for Windows

 -visual studio code would work fine.

 -If you dont have it you can go to python.org/downlaods

- --Downlaod the latest python, its a lightweight software. should work for system32 as well.
+ -Downlaod the latest python, its a lightweight software. should work for system32 as well.

  - Need to install prettytbales() in windows
  - go to this link https://pypi.org/project/prettytable/